 What happens after the free trial period ends?

 Each of the paid Skyward account includes a two-week free trial period.
 At the end of your free trial, you have the option to continue your account or contact us to cancel.
-We offer four account options:
+We offer three options:

 Pilot – Free access to Skyward’s drone airspace map and flight area tools.